chrisfield/react-form-composer/stories/introduction/ui-components/index.md

-# UI-Components
+# Ui-Components
-Ui-components like `Checkbox`, `RadioButton`, `TextInput` and  `NumberInput` make it quick and easy to write reliable, consistent forms.
+Ui-components like `Checkbox`, `RadioButton`, `TextInput`, `NumberInput` etc make it quick and easy to write reliable, consistent forms.

 Form frameworks typically come with these built-in.
 Many also include component specific code like `if (type === "checkbox") {/* do checkbox stuff */}`